Top 5 museums in Helsinki

 Currently, Amos Rex presents the interactive exhibition by

-Leandro Erlich, where illusion and perception are playfully challenged, making
+Leandro Erlich (to 6.4.2026), where illusion and perception are playfully challenged, making

 it a favourite for visitors of all ages.
 Architectural installations such as